boylesoftware/x2node-ws-resources/README.md

 These hooks are supported by the individual record resource handler implementation.
 In addition to the common methods and properties, the transaction context includes:

+* `patchSpec` - The patch specification document from the call.
+This document is used to build the `patch` object (see next property).
 * `patch` - The parsed `RecordPatch` object (see [x2node-patches](https://www.npmjs.com/package/x2node-patches) module) submitted with the request.
 * `selectionFilter` - Filter specification used to select the record to update.
 * `queryParams` - Parameters for the record selection filter.